-- 5.6.1.1 The EIA Regulations (Schedule 4 Part 1) require consideration of the inter-relationships between topics that may lead to environmental effects.
+- 5.6.1.1 The 2009 EIA Regulations (as amended) (Schedule 4 Part 1) require consideration of the interrelationships between topics that may lead to environmental effects.
 For example, the separate impacts of noise and habitat loss may have an effect upon a single receptor such as marine mammals.
-The need to undertake such an assessment is emphasised in PINS' Scoping Opinion for Hornsea Three (PINS, 2016) which states that "the Environmental Statement should not be a series of disparate reports" and stressed the importance of considering inter-relationships between factors and cumulative impacts. - The approach presented in this PEIR has been developed with specific regard to PINS Rochdale 5.6.1.2 Envelope Advice Note (Advice note Nine) (PINS, 2012a):
+The need to undertake such an assessment is emphasised in PINS' Scoping Opinion for Hornsea Three (PINS, 2016) which states that "the Environmental Statement should not be a series of disparate reports" and stressed the importance of considering inter-relationships between factors and cumulative impacts. - The approach presented in this Environmental Statement has been developed with specific regard to 5.6.1.2 PINS Rochdale Envelope Advice Note (Advice Note Nine) (PINS, 2012) which states: